All articles

 Tips for creating a solid sales contract

 You’ve asked your challenger sales questions, built a strong rapport, and gotten the client to agree to close the sales.
-Now, to write a solid sales contract that makes both parties feel good about the relationship, the terms, and the agreement, you can follow these tips:
+Now, to write a solid contract that makes both parties feel good about the relationship, the terms, and the agreement, you can follow these tips:

 Determine customer needs and expectations